 Emily in Paris filming locations Part Two: Where Emily works

 For Part two, we start at Place the Valois.
-You can either walk here, but this would add another two kilometers to the tour.
-Or take Metro 7 from Pont Marie to Palais Royal – Musée du Louvre.
+You can either walk here, but this would add another two kilometres to the tour.
+Alternatively, take Metro 7 from Pont Marie to Palais Royal – Musée du Louvre.

 Savoir (Emily’s work)

 Savoir, the luxury marketing company that Emily works for in Paris is next door to the Galerie Patrick Fourtin.
 Which is a real-life location on Place de Valois (near Louvre).